lastminutedotcom/krakend-lambda-kafka/README.md

 configure this integration, please see the [integration_with_krakend.md](integration_with_krakend.md).

-It is also possible to use this lambda as a generic way to publish messages in kafka,there is no limitation in usage as long as the input structure is used and the deployment configuration is done.
+It is also possible to use this lambda as a generic way to publish messages in kafka,there is no limitation in usage as long as the input structure is used and the deployment configuration is follow.